-- b) For each slot and using the time stamp information, calculate for each unique beacon ID the time elapsed between the first burst transmission and the production of the first valid/complete and confirmed valid/complete message. - c) Using the 100 beacon IDs in each slot, derive the mean value of the time elapsed between beacon activation and the production of a valid/complete/confirmed message. - d) Build Table 4.3 for the 24-hour test sequence.
+- Filter the beacon burst lists collected per Annex J to retain only the valid/complete/confirmed messages - For each slot and using the time stamp information, calculate for each unique beacon ID the time elapsed between the first burst transmission and the production of the first valid/complete and confirmed valid/complete message. - Using the 100 beacon IDs in each slot, derive the mean value of the time elapsed between beacon activation and the production of a valid/complete/confirmed message. - Build Table 4.3 for the 24-hour test sequence.

 Beacon emission power Slot No Mean value of Valid Mess.
-Transfer time Mean value of Confirmed Valid Mess.
+Transfer time Mean value of Confirmed () Valid Mess.
 Transfer time Mean value of Complete Mess.
-Transfer time Mean value of Confirmed Complete Mess.
+Transfer time Mean value of Confirmed () Complete Mess.
 Transfer time

 37 dBm Slot 1

 33 dBm Slot 2

 ...

 37 dBm Slot 7

 33 dBm Slot 8

+...

-37 dBm Slot 95
+37 dBm Slot 47

-33 dBm Slot 96
+33 dBm Slot 48